Physical Features of Woodpecker

-are insectivorous birds of well wooded country (Family Picidae) with short legs, zygodactyls feet (two toes in front and two behind) and sharp curved claws for clinging to and climbing tree trunks.
+Woodpeckers have short legs, zygodactyls feet (two toes in front and two behind) and sharp curved claws for clinging to and climbing tree trunks.
 They have a stiff pointed tail to serve as a tripod support in this activity.
 The chisel-shaped bill, specially adapted for digging in wood, and worm-like, barb-tipped extensile tongue capable of being shot out beyond the bill tip, enable the bird to skewer out hidden beetle larvae from the borings.

 There are in all, two hundred species and about thirty genera of woodpeckers in the family and most of the species of these birds are threatened or endangered because of the loss of habitat.
 Two of the species, the Imperial Woodpecker and the Ivory-billed Woodpecker, are regarded as extinct for thirty years.
 The Bar-breasted Piculet is the smallest woodpecker, at seven gram and eight centimetres and the Imperial Woodpecker is the largest, at fifty eight centimetres and about six hundred grams.
 These birds range from extremely antisocial solitary species being aggressive to some of the other members which live in groups.

 Their food comprises of insects and their grubs which are collected from dead or living trees, and several arthropods, nuts, and fruits from living trees, and sap from live trees.